Radiator-Labs/coop-share/README-01-descr.md

 *The diagram only shows electronics, it does not show any of the electrical work.*

-RL upgrade of HVAC unit adds the following functionality:
+The upgrade of AC unit adds the following functionality:

 - **control** fan over I2C
     - replace manual switch with relays